uct-cbio/ngs-academy/_posts/2021-08-03-SARS-CoV-2-NGS-Bioinformatics-Course-2021.md

 <b>Pre-course workshop:</b>
 <ol>
-<li> A pre-course workshop and links to introductory material will be provided.
-Participants do not need to already have experience with unix/command line tools</li>
+<li> A pre-course workshop and links to introductory materials will be provided.
+Participants do not need to have experience with Unix/command line tools</li>
 </ol>

 <b>Objectives and expected outcomes:</b>